w8r/splay-tree/Readme.md

 - `tree.remove(key:any)` - Remove item
 - `tree.find(key):Node|Null` - Return node by its key
 - `tree.findStatic(key):Node|Null` - Return node by its key (doesn't re-balance the tree)
+- `tree.findAtOrNeighbor(key):Node|Null` - Return node by its key or a node with a key right above or below.
+Useful for floating point keys, etc.
+- `tree.findAtOrNeighborStatic(key):Node|Null` - Same as above, but doesn't re-balance the tree
 - `tree.at(index:Number):Node|Null` - Return node by its index in sorted order of keys
 - `tree.contains(key):Boolean` - Whether a node with the given key is in the tree
 - `tree.forEach(function(node) {...}):Tree` In-order traversal